-1 7 - I - I With some children in school, all frequently touched surfaces, equipment, toilets, door handles, and toilets used during the day will need to be cleaned thoroughly each day.
-All handwashing sinks, soap dispensers, hand gel etc are checked 3 times a day to ensure stock levels are adequate Inspect daily to ensure good/effective hygiene levels • Ensure frequent enhanced cleaning of surfaces that pupils are frequently touching, such as toys, books, desks, chairs, doors, sinks, toilets, light switches, bannisters each day, using standard cleaning products.
-Equipment such as books and games, are regularly cleaned along with all touched surfaces.
-No books will be sent home • Ensure resources shared between classes or bubbles, (e.g. sports, art and science equipment) is cleaned frequently.
-It MUST be meticulously cleaned between its use by different bubbles or rotated to allow it to be left unused and out of reach 48 hours (72 hours for plastics).
-Consider how outdoor play equipment is used ensuring more frequent cleaning.
-Review any use of shared equipment by wrap-around care providers.
-Individual selections of equipment for each bubble is in place.
+• With some children in school, all frequently

+touched surfaces, equipment, toilets, door

+handles, and toilets used during the day will

+need to be cleaned thoroughly each day.

+All handwashing sinks, soap dispensers, hand

+gel etc are checked daily to ensure stock levels

+are adequate

+Inspect daily to ensure good/effective hygiene

+levels

+Ensure frequent enhanced cleaning of surfaces

+that pupils are frequently touching, such as

+toys, books, desks, chairs, doors, sinks, toilets,

+light switches, bannisters each day, using

+standard cleaning products.

+• Equipment such as books and games, are

+regularly cleaned along with all touched

+surfaces.

+No books will be sent home with the bubble

+children.
+Resources packs have been sent

+home to EYFS parents.

+Ensure resources shared between classes or

+bubbles, (e.g. sports, art and science

+equipment) is cleaned frequently.
+It MUST be

+meticulously cleaned between its use by

+different bubbles or rotated to allow it to be

+left unused and out of reach 48 hours (72

+hours for plastics).

+Consider how outdoor play equipment is used

+ensuring more frequent cleaning.
+Review any

+use of shared equipment by wrap-around care

+providers.
+Individual selections of equipment

+for each bubble is in place.

+• Enhanced cleaning schedule in place to ensure

+effective hygiene standards and comply with

+latest guidance